NREL/streamm-tools/README.md

 - integration with analysis and visualization algorithms (both internal and third-party)
 - an object-oriented framework for extending the functionality to specific needs

-In-depth documentation can be found at [STREAMM website](http://streamm.nrel.gov/)
+In-depth documentation can be found at [STREAMM website](http://streamm.nrel.gov/).
+This source code contains some undocumented capabilities.
+These features will be further developed and documented in later releases or will be deprecated.